jqwidgets/jQWidgets/README.md

 jQWidgets
 =========

 jQWidgets is an advanced Javascript and HTML5 UI framework.
+We have UI Components for Angular, Vue.js, React, Web Components, ASP .NET MVC & jQuery.

 What is jQWidgets?
 ---------